saprykins/ontology_creation/readme.md

 ## Transefer articles from ArXiv to API and Create ontology file

+Open the second terminal window where you activated virtual environment.

-Open a new terminal window, to let your server run in previous terminal window
+Usage of the second terminal window will let your server run in previous terminal window

 Launch the controller in new terminal window by the command:
 ```